 • The active stewardship of the land by community partners to facilitate its transformation to a safe and productive natural area by maintaining and improving its scenic beauty, natural habitat capacity, and basic user features and amenities (removal of invasive and the planting of native plants, walking paths, outdoor classroom space, gardening plots, natural play areas, etc.).

 • The on-going utilization of the area for other community and environmental purposes including environmental education, gardening programs, small gatherings, and other as defined by community and partners.

-WE NEED YOUR HELP!
-We need to raise $5,600 to make this project a reality; these dollars help both to close our funding gap and to demonstrate significant local support to larger state funding agencies and local foundations.
-We hope you’ll help us protect Healcrest as a permanent Garfield green space.
+Thanks to help from local individuals like you in the community, we met and exceeded our $5,600 local fundraising goal to make this project a reality.
+These dollars help both to close our funding gap and to demonstrate significant local support to larger state funding agencies and local foundations.
+Any dollars donated above our goal will be used to protect Phase 2 of the Healcrest project.
+We appreciate your support in helping protect Healcrest as a permanent Garfield green space.
 If you have questions about the project, please contact Alyson Fearon, ALT’s Senior Director of Community Conservation & Resiliency, at firstname.lastname@example.org.
 To stay up to date on this project, you may also contact that same email and keep an eye on this webpage.